Almost-Smooth Histograms and Sliding-Window Graph Algorithms: Applications to Minimum Vertex-Cover

 \subsection{Vertex-Cover Estimation}

-First we consider estimating the size of the minimum vertex-cover $VC\left(\cdot\right)$ in the sliding-window model and provide the first sublinear (in $n$) space algorithm for estimating $VC\left(\cdot\right)$, for some families of graphs, as explained below.
+First we consider estimating the size of the minimum vertex cover in the sliding-window model.
+We provide the first sub-linear space algorithm in the sliding-window model for estimating $VC\left(\cdot\right)$, for some families of graphs, as explained below.

-A graph $\G$ is said to be VDP (stands for vertex-disjoint paths) if $G$ is a union of vertex-disjoint paths.
+A graph $\G$ is said to be VDP (stands for vertex-disjoint paths) if $G$ is a union of vertex disjoint paths.
 We show two sliding-window algorithms for different families of graphs.
-One with $\Ot{\sqrt{n}}$ space obtaining almost $3.125$-approximation for the family of VDP graphs and the other one with $\text{poly}\log n$ space obtaining almost $4$-approximation for graphs of arboricity $\alpha=1$.
+One with $\Ot{\sqrt{n}}$ space obtaining almost $3.125$-approximation for the family of VDP graphs and the other one with $\polylog\left(n\right)$ space obtaining almost $4$-approximation for graphs of arboricity $\alpha=1$.
 Observe that the results are incomparable, since the first algorithm has better approximation ratio but its space complexity is much bigger.
 Also, the second algorithm is applicable for a larger family of graphs.